naveedn/naveed-website/content/posts/2020-03-12-interviews-for-senior-software-engineers-are-f-cking-broken.md

 - - -

 Thanks for reading!
-Love it or hate it, if you have any comments or suggestions, please tweet me:
+If you have any comments or suggestions, please tweet me: [@nudgemybody](https://twitter.com/nudgemybody)

-<blockquote class="twitter-tweet"><p lang="en" dir="ltr">Hey y’all!
-I’ve spent the past 4 months interviewing for tech jobs, and the process SUCKED.
-I want to start a discussion on how this process is flawed and how we can fix it so please share & retweet! </p>&mdash; prosecco papi (@nudgemybody) <a href="https://twitter.com/nudgemybody/status/1238522744620208129?ref_src=twsrc%5Etfw">March 13, 2020</a></blockquote> <script async src="https://platform.twitter.com/widgets.js" charset="utf-8"></script>